 Cornelia de Lange syndrome (CdLS) is a rare genetic condition that can affect multiple organs.
-CdLS may cause a range of symptoms, including intellectual disability and characteristic head and facial features.
+CdLS may cause various symptoms, including intellectual disability and characteristic facial features.

 CdLS is generally a congenital condition, which means the symptoms are apparent at birth.
 Most infants with CdLS will have low birth weight and then may experience failure to thrive.
 This can mean that they do not gain weight or grow at the expected rate.
 Evidence suggests that CdLS affects males and females in equal numbers.